Lead Piranha

 Here is where most firms lose the most money.
 A qualified lead fills out your form at 9 PM on a Tuesday.
 Without a system, nobody contacts them until Wednesday morning, if at all.
 By then, they have already called two other firms.

-With an AIOS (AI Operating System) running your follow-up, that lead receives a personalized text message within 60 seconds confirming their inquiry, providing your firm's credentials, and offering a link to book a consultation.
+With an AI lead generation system running your follow-up, that lead receives a personalized text message within 60 seconds confirming their inquiry, providing your firm's credentials, and offering a link to book a consultation.
 An email sequence follows over the next 48 hours with relevant case information and social proof.
 If they don't book within 24 hours, the system triggers a phone follow-up task for your team with the lead's qualification data pre-loaded.

 We break down exactly how this system works step by step in our full process overview.
 The speed-to-contact improvement alone typically doubles conversion rates.